This article describes the available Rules Engine Events.

 Invoice date refers to the actual document date of the invoice from the ERP.

-The most popular use cases are sending e-mail reminders and creating a ToDo item.
+The most popular use cases are sending e-mail reminders and creating a task.

 Invoice - X days before/after invoice due date